 In our carry-on bags, I always bring a change of clothes for the boys.
 Usually I throw in some pjs because they are thinner and take up less space than regular clothes would.
 And they are comfortable as well.
 I put those clothes in a large ziplock so if the outfit they have on gets dirty, I have the ziplock to put it in so it doesn’t get anything else dirty.
 If we get food somewhere in the terminal, I also try to remember to grab a few extra napkins, and always have a package of wipies in the bag.

 Obviously, a direct flight is always easiest on everyone involved.
 But sometimes that isn’t always an option.
 When you have to have a layover, I find about an hour to hour and a half is the best amount of time.
 You don’t want one that’s too short and has you rushing with a toddler in tow.
+Especially if you have something that you gate check, it tends to take a while for them to get those up, so even if you are one of the first off the plane it’s likely you’ll be one of the last up the catwalk because of waiting for those items.
 But you also don’t want too much time that you have to try to find something for your kids to do.
 An hour to hour and a half is enough time to wait for your gate-checked stroller, go to the restroom, have your toddler use the restroom, diaper changes, maybe grab a snack, and find your next gate.

 Even though Tyler is potty-trained, I still make him wear a pull up when we travel.
 Sure enough, last time we flew, while we were taxiing out to the runway Tyler needed to go potty.
 When possible, we try our hardest to get him to a bathroom still rather than using the pull up.
 But there are so many times when you can’t get to the bathroom, or sometimes the lines are too long, and he just can’t make it in time.
 Our younger son, Ryan, wears an overnight diaper when we are traveling because they hold more than a regular diaper.